Kaiguang/likaiguang-com/notes/overthewire-wargames.md

 Finished all 6 of Krypton today.
 It's about cryptography and it's a bit hard for me, I googled some of the answers.

 It also touches the hexdump and xor operation.

+## 2022-06-11

+I decided to stop playing Wargames after finishing Krypton.

+The next levels are all based on C programming, it's not my main language and I don't have enough knowledge to solve them.